MBCProject/mbc-markdown/yfaq/README.md

 MAEC is a community-developed structured language for encoding and sharing high-fidelity information about malware based upon attributes such as behaviors, artifacts, and relationships between malware samples.
 The vocabularies associated with MAEC define malware capabilities and behaviors, which are further defined and specified in EMA, along with "behavior instances" that capture specific malware instances/families exhibiting behaviors.

 After noting clear overlap between EMA and ATT&CK, we initially decided that EMA would only capture malware behaviors *not* captured by ATT&CK (primarily anti-analysis behaviors).
 However, ATT&CK defines many techniques not applicable to malware, so to provide a well-defined, single collection of *malware* behaviors, MBC was created.
-MBC differs from EMA in that MBC was created in ATT&CK's image with the hope that by following ATT&CK's philosophy and methodology, MBC would be more useful and readily adopted (see previous question).
+MBC differs from EMA in that MBC was created in ATT&CK's image with the hope that by following ATT&CK's philosophy and methodology, MBC would be more useful and readily adopted.

 ### What is an "attack flow" and how is MBC used in a flow? ###
 Developed by MITRE Engenuity, [Attack Flow](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/attack-flow/) is a data model with supporting tooling and examples for describing sequences of adversary behaviors.
 Attack flows can also describe sequences of malware behaviors, and MBC (along with ATT&CK) provides a supporting catalog of malware objectives and behaviors.